In a first, doctors treat fatal genetic disease before birth - NewsBreak

 Today, she’s an active, happy girl who has met her developmental milestones, according to her father, Zahid Bashir and mother, Sobia Qureshi.

-“She’s just a regular little 1½-year-old who keeps us on our toes,” Bashir said.
-The couple previously lost two daughters, Zara, 2½, and Sara, 8 months, to the disease.
+“She’s just a regular little one-and-a-half year old who keeps us on our toes,” Bashir said.
+The couple previously lost two daughters, Zara, 2 ½, and Sara, 8 months, to the disease.
 A third pregnancy was terminated because of the disorder.

 In a case study published Wednesday in the New England Journal of Medicine, doctors describe an international collaboration during the COVID-19 pandemic that led to the treatment that may have saved Ayla’s life – and expanded the field of potential fetal therapies.
 The outlook for Ayla is promising but uncertain.